-The Workplace Law program offers in-depth study and training in Employment and Labor Law.
-The program will also provide a platform for participating students to interact with employers and scholars in the field of workplace law.
-Successful completion of program requirements (see below) will result in award of a Certificate.
+The Workplace Law Program offers in-depth study and training in Employment and Labor Law.
+The Program will also provide a platform for participating students to interact with employers and scholars in the field of workplace law.
+A Certificate in Workplace Law is available to students who successfully complete the requirements listed below.

-a.
-An employment/labor related clinical experience through the SLO.
+• An employment/labor related clinical experience through the Workplace Rights Project.

-b.
-A workplace-related externship approved by the Program Director.
+• A workplace law-related externship approved by the Faculty Director.

-c.
-Completion of a research paper satisfying the College of Law’s upper-level writing requirement through a Workplace Law class or through directed research with a Workplace Law faculty member.
+• Completion of a research paper satisfying Denver Law’s upper-level writing requirement through a WPLP class or through directed research with a WPLP faculty member.

-f.
-Completion of a designated “capstone” course in the Workplace Law curriculum.
+• Completion of a designated experiential advantage course in the WPLP.

 3. Complete a minimum of twelve (12) credits in the WPLP curriculum.